tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 the tokens will increase in value.
 The finding that a token was offered to potential purchasers in a manner inconsistent with a consumptive purpose has been a factor in several of the SEC's recent orders.<sup>[f15][footnote_15~]</sup> Accordingly, a promoter may seek to limit the offering and sale of tokens to prospective network users.
-A promoter may also seek to ensure that the marketing, and other communication related to the token offer, is consistent with consumption being the reason for purchasing tokens both in content and audience.
-The argument that purchasers are acquiring tokens for consumption may be stronger once the network is functional and tokens can actually be used to purchase goods or access services through the network.<sup>[f16][footnote_16~]</sup> Promoters may consider whether "restrictions on the transferability of the digital asset are consistent with the asset's use and not facilitating a speculative market". [[2], Section 10]
+A promoter may also seek to ensure that, in both its content and intended audience, the marketing, and other communication related to the token offering, is consistent with consumption being the reason for purchasing tokens.
+The SEC Staff has indicated that the argument that purchasers are acquiring tokens for consumption will be stronger once the network is functional and tokens can actually be used to purchase goods or access services through the network.<sup>[f16][footnote_16~]</sup> Promoters may also consider whether "restrictions on the transferability of the digital asset are consistent with the asset's use and not facilitating a speculative market". [[2], Section 10]

 ### Priming Purchasers' Expectations